Leonor González Mina: Life and career

 Leonor González Mina was born in Jamundí, Valle del Cauca, Colombia on June 16, 1934.
 The musical career of Leonor González Mina began when she was 18 years old, when she decided to leave her home.
 After six months, she participated as a dancer in a ballet by Delia Zapata Olivella and her brother Manuel, acting before an audience in Paris.
 With this dance company she travelled internationally to countries including China, Germany, and the Soviet Union.
 When she returned to Colombia, she produced her first record, titled "Cantos de mi tierra y de mi raza".

 Leonor González Mina was a reference of cultural identity, Valluna and Colombian, that for more than 60 years of a successful artistic career took the Afro-Pacific culture to many areas of the planet.
 She demonstrated all the rhythms of Colombian culture, from a cumbia to a bambuco, her life and work was a legacy of musical identity and nation.
 She recorded more than 30 records during her lifetime.

-In 1975, González Mina represented her country in the fourth edition of the OTI Festival, which was held in San Juan, Puerto Rico.
-Her competing song, entitled "Campesino de ciudad" (City farmer) talks about the difficulties that the people from the rural areas face in the big cities in search of a better life.
-The song, which summarized a sad reality in Latin America, moved both the audience and the juries and she got the third place in a tie with the Venezuelan entrant, Mirla Castellanos.
+In 1975, González Mina won the Colombian national selection for the OTI Festival, with the song "Campesino de ciudad", written by Eduardo Cabas and Alfonso de la Espirella, and thus represented Colombia at the OTI Festival 1975 where she placed third with 10 points in a tie with Mirla Castellanos with the song "Soy como el viento, soy como el mar" written by Luisito Rey, representing Venezuela.

 Leonor González Mina also acted in a Colombian television series, and participated in the congressional elections of 1998, when she was elected as a cameral representative for Bogotá with the Colombian Liberal Party.

 González Mina died on November 27, 2024, at the age of 90.